For the last two weeks you got a peek behind the curtain of my biggest launch yet. I told you what went right and wrong and everything in between.

 The actual numbers

-For this Make It Work Online program, we enrolled 120 of the most amazing clients.
+For this Make It Work Online program, we enrolled the most amazing clients.
 Smart, motivated, driven action-takers who are ready to get their businesses moving, get clients, and create consistent income doing work they love and making a difference for others.
 (I love my clients!)

-If you add in payment plans and the Get Your First 1000 Subscribers downsell, that’s about an additional $25,000.
+Add in payment plans and the Get Your First 1000 Subscribers downsell, that’s about an additional $25,000.

 Sounds amazing, right?